How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Utah.
 To address this enormous toll, the American Lung Association in Utah calls for the following actions to be taken by our elected officials:

-1. Increase the cigarette tax by $1.00 per pack, with parity across all tobacco products; and
+1. Increase the cigarette tax by at least $2.00 per pack;

-2. Eliminate the sale of all flavored tobacco products.
+2. Eliminate the sale of all flavored tobacco products; and

 The American Lung Association in Utah supports evidence-based policy interventions to reduce tobacco use rates and prevent youth initiation.
 Together with our partners, the Lung Association works to ensure tobacco control and prevention remains a priority for state legislators and local decisionmakers.

-In fiscal year 2025, Utah maintains its standing among the top states in the country for tobacco prevention and cessation funding.
+In fiscal year 2026, Utah maintains its standing among the top states in the country for tobacco prevention and cessation funding.
 The program is funded by a combination of tobacco Master Settlement Agreement dollars, tobacco tax revenue and e-cigarette tax revenue.
+As federal grants from the Centers for Disease Control and Prevention's Office on Smoking and Health are potentially in jeopardy, maintaining strong state funding must be a priority to ensure Utah's track record of effective tobacco prevention programs continues.

-In 2025, the American Lung Association in Utah will continue to educate policymakers about the dangers of tobacco use and the importance of a well-funded tobacco prevention and cessation program.
-A significant increase on taxes for all tobacco products remains the top tobacco control policy goal in Utah.
+The American Lung Association in Utah will continue to educate policymakers about the dangers of tobacco use and the importance of a well-funded tobacco prevention and cessation program.
+A significant increase in taxes for all tobacco products remains the top tobacco control policy goal in Utah.
 Raising the price of tobacco products, including through higher taxes, remains one of the most effective ways to discourage youth initiation and encourage people who use tobacco products to quit.
-Utah’s legislature last raised the cigarette tax in 2010.
+Utah's legislature last raised the cigarette tax in 2010.

 Utah Facts